 Adult & Teen Classes Winter 2018

-10-week session 6:15-7:15p 7:00-8:00p 8:00-9:00p YOGA STRETCH & RECOVERY (Taoist Style) – NEW CLASS!
-HIP HOP MUSICAL THEATER DANCE Erica Nyberg (B) Steve Irwin (A) Steve Irwin (A) LATIN DANCE BASICS – featuring Cha-Cha & Zouk MODERN DANCE AFRO-CONTEMPORARY DANCE – NEW CLASS!
-Ivy Pea, BlackButterfly (A) 6:15-7:00p TAP FOR BEGINNERS 2 (ages 8 & up) – see Kids Dance page HERE.
-Alissa Stachowski (B) MODERN JAZZ FUSION – NEW INSTRUCTOR!
+10-week session 6:15-7:15p 7:00-8:00p 8:00-9:00p YOGA STRETCH & RECOVERY (Taoist Style) (6:15-7:15pm) – NEW CLASS!
+Drop-in students welcome.
+HIP HOP (7-8pm) Drop-in students welcome!
+MUSICAL THEATER DANCE (8-9pm) Drop-in students welcome!
+Erica Nyberg (B) Steve Irwin (A) Steve Irwin (A) LATIN DANCE BASICS – featuring Cha-Cha & Zouk (7-8pm) Drop-in students welcome!
+MODERN DANCE Drop-in students welcome!
+AFRO-CONTEMPORARY DANCE – NEW CLASS!
+CANCELLED for Winter Quarter Ivy Pea, BlackButterfly (A) 6:15-7:00p TAP FOR BEGINNERS 2 (ages 8 & up) – see Kids Dance page HERE.
+CANCELLED for Winter Quarter Alissa Stachowski (B) MODERN JAZZ FUSION – NEW INSTRUCTOR!
+Drop-in students welcome!
 David Choate (A) BELLY DANCE BASICS – NEW TIME!
+Drop-in students welcome!
 No classes currently scheduled, except for Master Class with Koresh Dance, March 10 (see details below).
 Visiting Guest Artists from Koresh Dance Company, of Philadelphia, will offer a open community master class on Saturday, March 10, 10:30am-12:00pm What age & general level are these adult & teen classes for?
 You are at the Adult & Teens class page.
 All these “adult classes” list a recommended level for adults and teens 13+.

 Adult Class Schedule Winter 2018